 In an earlier article asking the question, “What if pizza shops had to operate like a nonprofit?”, we looked at the operating and financial management principles where the pizza shop would be constrained if they could only charge their customers for the “direct” cost of producing the pizza – in other words: subtracting the cost of the ovens, the pizza boxes, and the staff who serve it at the cash register.
 Oh yeah, and subtract the cost of that cash register because it’s also considered an indirect cost!
 The pizza shop owner should only charge her customers for the actual cost of ingredients used in the making of the pizza and try to “convince” customers to add in the indirect cost to support the total pizza making and serving operation.
 Both private and public grantors and the philanthropic community are having a lot of conversations with staff and board and in committees about the more informed and responsible way to fund operations in the nonprofit sector.
 We are making a little progress!

-Recently, a few of us from the Center were invited to join the Triangle Funders Collaborative at a two-day workshop on “Full Cost Accounting”, presented by the Nonprofit Finance Fund (NFF).
+A few of us from the Center joined the Triangle Funders Collaborative at a workshop on “Full Cost Accounting”, presented by the Nonprofit Finance Fund (NFF).
 We had a fast track introduction to NFF’s methodology to understand and ensure that nonprofits have financial data that accurately reflect our true operating performance, share the tools, and increase our understanding on how to use this information.
 Nonprofit and private foundation executives were in the same room together, working on case studies, sharing experiences, and encouraging each other to understand the true cost of providing products and services by nonprofits.

 Heretofore, many in this sector would low ball the cost of a program, not declaring indirect costs, and try to convince the funder that this service really could be done at the low cost in the proposal.
 Indeed, nonprofit executives and practitioners are often lectured to “run their organization like a business," and then when we try to do so, we experience push back.
 In this workshop, funders and nonprofits opened up about using the full cost of doing our business.